Synthetic multi-inversion time magnetic resonance images for visualization of subcortical structures: Biographies

 \section{Biographies}

 \textbf{Savannah~P.~Hays} is a Ph.D. candidate at Johns Hopkins University in the Department of Electrical and Computer Engineering.
+Her research leverages artificial intelligence for MR image synthesis and harmonization.
+Savannah is a recipient of the prestigious National Science Foundation Graduate Research Fellowship (2023) and the Percy Pierre Fellowship from the Whiting School of Engineering (2022).
+She is an active member of the Baltimore-Washington section of the Society of Women Engineers.

+\textbf{Lianrui~Zuo}, PhD, is a Postdoctoral Scholar at Vanderbilt University.
+He received his PhD at Johns Hopkins University in Electrical and Computer Engineering.
+His research lies at the intersection of medical imaging, machine learning, and clinical translation, with a focus on lung cancer risk modeling, image harmonization, and generative modeling.
+His work aims to advance reproducible science and improve clinical decision-making through innovative computational tools.

+\textbf{Anqi~(Amy)~Feng} is a PhD student in Electrical and Computer Engineering at Johns Hopkins University.
+She is also affiliated with the National Institute on Aging, National Institutes of Health.
+Her research focuses on brain MRI analysis, with an emphasis on thalamic nuclei segmentation and multidimensional diffusion and relaxation MRI.

-She is a National Science Foundation Graduate Research Fellow.
-She received a B.S. in Biomedical Engineering from West Virginia University in 2022 and a M.S.E. in Electrical and Computer Engineering from Johns Hopkins University in 2023.
-Her research focuses on medical imaging analysis and machine learning.
+\textbf{Yihao Liu}, PhD, is a Research Assistant Professor in the Department of Electrical and Computer Engineering at Vanderbilt University.
+He received his Ph.D. in Electrical and Computer Engineering from Johns Hopkins University.
+His research focuses on medical image analysis, with particular expertise in deformable image registration, image harmonization, and retinal and neuroimaging applications.

+\textbf{Blake E. Dewey}, PhD, is an Assistant Professor of Neurology at the Johns Hopkins University School of Medicine.
+He earned his Doctor of Philosophy in Electrical Engineering at the Johns Hopkins Whiting School of Engineering, where he focused on artificial intelligence solutions to data harmonization in MRI.
+His current research focuses on analyzing and modeling large clinical imaging datasets to advance translational research and precision medicine goals in neurodegeneration and neurological diseases.

+\textbf{Jiachen Zhuo}, PhD, is an Associate Professor in the Department of Diagnostic Radiology and Nuclear Medicine at the University of Maryland.
+As Director of Clinical MR Physics and Co-Director of the MR Fellowship, she specializes in advanced neuroimaging techniques, MR pulse sequences, and MRgFUS.
+Her research focuses on traumatic brain injury and innovative applications of MRI technologies.
+Dr. Zhuo holds a PhD in Electrical and Computer Engineering from the University of Maryland, College Park.

+\textbf{Ellen M. Mowry}, MD, is Professor of Neurology and Director of the Division of Neuroimmunology at Johns Hopkins University.
+She specializes in multiple sclerosis (MS), with research focusing on environmental and genetic factors influencing disease risk and progression, including vitamin D, diet, and the microbiome.
+A leading expert, she directs the MS Precision Medicine Center of Excellence and is a Principal Investigator on the Traditional Versus Early Aggressive Therapy for Multiple Sclerosis Trial.

+\textbf{Scott D. Newsome}, DO, is Professor of Clinical Neurology at Johns Hopkins University, specializing in neuroimmunological and neuroinflammatory disorders such as multiple sclerosis, transverse myelitis, neuromyelitis optica, and stiff person syndrome.
+A leader in the field, Dr. Newsome is an adviser to the National MS Society and former president of the Consortium of MS Centers.
+He is currently a Principal Investigator on the Traditional Versus Early Aggressive Therapy for Multiple Sclerosis Trial.

 \textbf{Jerry L. Prince}, the William B. Kouwenhoven Professor at Johns Hopkins University, is a leading expert in medical image analysis, including reconstruction, registration, and segmentation.
 He has published over 500 papers relating to image processing and computer vision, and is a Fellow of IEEE, MICCAI, and AIMBE.
 Prince holds appointments across engineering, medicine, and data science, and has received numerous honors for his contributions to medical imaging.